 OKRs Tool is extremely cost-effective and easy to use.
 I set it up in minutes without training anyone — suitable for our organisation of 150 people.

-OKRs Tool today is the foundation: company-wide OKR setup, team alignment, weekly nudges, AI insights, KPI tracking, and a guarantee that the rollout actually sticks.
-That's the core.
-Where we're heading is meeting teams inside the tools they already use every day.
+OKRs Tool today is a complete platform: company-wide OKR setup, team alignment, weekly nudges, AI Insights, AI Coach, KPI tracking, performance reviews, 360s, 1:1s, engagement surveys, 10 integrations, an MCP server for AI assistants, and a guarantee that the rollout actually sticks.
+What's next is reaching teams on every device and surface they work from.